jbarratt/prometheus_sitemon/README.md

 Normally Alertmanager would be publishing alerts to something like Opsgenie, Slack, etc, but for now we can just keep an eye on what they're doing by sending them to a file via the alertlogger.

+First, edit the `config/blackbox_target.yml` file and add the domains you want to start probing.

-To get going make sure you have [docker-compose](https://docs.docker.com/compose/) (and docker) installed and run
+Then, make sure you have [docker-compose](https://docs.docker.com/compose/) (and docker) installed and run

-      # Create the data folder for storing prometheus's ephemeral information

-    $ mkdir data

-      # edit the blackbox_targets.yml file to configure the sites you need, some defaults (including a non-existent site) have been provided.

-      # This builds the tiny python webserver container that logs alert data
+    >>> This builds the tiny golang container that logs alert data
     $ docker-compose build

-      # start all the containers
+    >>> start all the containers.
+Run without the `-d` if you want to see container logs.
     $ docker-compose up -d

-      # keep an eye on the logs coming out over the alertmanager
+    >>> keep an eye on the logs coming out over the alertmanager
-    $ tail -f data/alerts.log
+    $ tail -f data/alertlogger/alerts.log

 Then go to http://localhost:9090/alerts in your browser to see what, if any hosts are alerting.

 You can also see the other metrics that are tracked.

 * Go to http://localhost:9090/graph
 * Type `probe_` then another name (`probe_duration_seconds` is an interesting one to see performance over time.)